 Similar to backpacking, a first aid kit for winter camping can be fairly simple.
 If anything serious were to go wrong, your first priority should be to get out of the backcountry and seek professional medical help.
 At the very least, we carry basic medications, band aids and/or bandages, and duct tape.
 You also can buy pre-packaged first aid kits from most major retailers.

 When your ski boot liners or the insides of your mountaineering boots become damp from a full day of travel through challenging terrain, there’s no better feeling than slipping into a pair of fresh socks and down or synthetic booties.
 Booties are the equivalent of a camp shoe for backpacking, except they’re warmer and don’t have a true sole since snow is quite gentle on the bottom of a shoe.
-We like the Western Mountaineering Standard Down Bootie for its grippy sole and foam insole that makes walking on snow and ice feel super secure.
-For $45 less, try the Baffin Base Camp, a synthetic option with less traction but adequate insulation.
+We like the Outdoor Research Tundra Aerogel Bootie for its grippy sole and premium Aerogel insert that makes walking on snow and ice feel super secure.

 If your pants or mountaineering boots don’t come with built-in gaiters, we recommend bringing along a waterproof pair to keep snow out of your boots.
 Some backpacking gaiters only go up above the ankle, but for winter, we highly recommend full-height gaiters that extend to just below the knee.
-And double-check that they fit over your boots or ski boots since some gaiters are built too small or narrow for this.
+And double check that they fit over your boots or ski boots since some gaiters are built too small or narrow for this.
+Outdoor Research makes some of our favorite gaiters, and we especially like their durable and protective Crocodile Gore-Tex design.

 Winter landscapes are begging to be photographed.
 We get asked about cameras all the time and there is no simple answer: professional-grade cameras are heavy and expensive, but also take far better photos than point-and-shoots or your phone.
 If you are willing to carry the extra weight of a camera body with lenses, a full-frame camera or compact mirrorless model are great options.
 For true ounce counters who still want quality photos, the Sony RX100 series has been popular among outdoor enthusiasts for years.